auth0/wp-jwt-auth/README.md

 # DEPRECATED - This library is no longer maintained/supported.

-This library was built as an example for a conference, and is no longer supported.
+This library was built as an example for a session in a PHP conference, and is no longer supported.

 ![](https://raw.githubusercontent.com/auth0/wp-jwt-auth/master/banner-1544x500.png)